 |5% back on Amazon.com and Whole Foods purchases||Potentially high APR|

 |Rewards redeemable on Amazon.com, or for cash, gift cards or travel|

 |$70 Amazon.com gift card when you’re approved for the card|

 What you should know about the Amazon Prime Rewards Visa Signature Card

 No annual fee … sort of

 Of course, that $119 goes toward more than just maintaining your card each year.
-Amazon Prime benefits include free two-day shipping, Prime Video and additional savings at Whole Foods Market, along with a long list of other perks.
+Amazon Prime benefits include free shipping, Prime Video and additional savings at Whole Foods Market, along with a long list of other perks.

 Cardholders who cancel their Amazon Prime membership can keep the Amazon Prime Rewards Visa Signature Card, but they earn 3% back, instead of 5%, on Amazon.com and Whole Foods purchases.